Are you struggling to get traffic to your new blog? So was I, until I found Pinterest! Pinterest is best way to get loads of traffic to a new blog.

 Is Pinterest for women only?

-You might think Pinterest is all about home decor, DIY, crafts and weddings.
-But Pinterest also has the following niche categories: cars and motorcycles, geek, men’s fashion, outdoors, science and nature, sports, tattoos and technology.
+If you think Pinterest is all about home decor, recipes, crafts and weddings, you’d be wrong.
+Pinterest also has the following niche categories: cars and motorcycles, geek, men’s fashion, outdoors, science and nature, sports, tattoos and technology.

 Now that we’re convinced that Pinterest is the number one way to get traffic to a new blog, let’s start setting up your account for success.

-If you already have a Pinterest account, start a new one for your blog.
-You won’t want to mix your personal account with your business account.
+If you already have a Pinterest account, you can convert your personal account to a business account here.

 Pick the right username

 Choose a username that reflects your blog title if possible.
-Mine is https://pinterest.com/edwindollars
+Mine is pinterest.com/edwindollars

 Choose a profile image of your face